Zero0927/blog-nonworking/_posts/2015-01-26-Configuration-finalize.md

 I've update my custom domain.
 You can now visit this site from siyuanzhou.com.
-I am going to start upload my school work.
+I will start using this blog to keep track my works and post some brainstorms.